• Skip to primary navigation

 Kahuna Burger from Mango Marley’s.
 Photo credit: Sarah Gilliland

-If you need a break from seafood, check out Crazy Beach Pizza, close to the entrance of town on Hwy 98.
+If you need a break from seafood, check out Crazy Beach Pizza, near the entrance of town on Hwy 98.
 The calzones are some of the best I’ve ever had.

 Shopping in Mexico Beach

-While there is no “mall” to speak of, retail therapy is still available in Mexico Beach.
+While there is no shopping mall to speak of, retail therapy is still available in Mexico Beach.
 New shops have sprung up in place of the ones affected by the 2018 hurricane.

 Finally, Mexico Beach Marina is back open for business.
 Planning on boating or fishing on your beach vacation?
 You’ll need to make a stop at Mexico Beach Marina for all your fuel and gear needs.
 The marina also rents kayaks if you’re feeling adventurous!